syncfusion-content/maui-docs/MAUI/Expander/Getting-Started.md

 ### Customize the expander when collapsing or expanding the SfExpander

-You can customize the expander by using the `Collapsed` event.
-It will occur after a `SfExpander` is collapsed when tapping on the header.
-It will provide information related to the `collapsed` event by using the `ExpandedAndCollapsedEventArgs`.
+You can customize the expander by using the `Collapsed` event.This event occurs after a `SfExpander` is collapsed when tapping on the header.
+It provides information related to the `collapsed` event through the `ExpandedAndCollapsedEventArgs`.

 {% tabs %}
 {% highlight xaml %}